Our Staff

 Now for a little about me personally.
 I enjoy playing the piano, leading worship/directing choir, reading books by Torey Hayden, and cheering for the Packers with my family.

-Hi, I’m Jacqueline Voss.
-I have been married for twenty-four years and counting to my wonderful husband Steve.
-We have been blessed with three wonderful children David, Ian, and Genevieve.
+Hello, I am Jacqueline Voss.
+My wonderful husband Steve and I have been married for twenty-six years and counting.
+We have three wonderful children, David, Ian, and Genevieve.
 All three of our children are graduates of CLS.
 We love to spend our time as a family going on vacations, boating, fishing, and camping.

-As a graduate of Concordia and Racine Lutheran High School, I understand the importance and value of Christian education.
+As a graduate of Concordia and Racine Lutheran High School I understand the importance and value of a Christian education.
 I love that I can share my faith with our students, parents, and staff.
 I received my Bachelor of Science degree from the University of Wisconsin Parkside.

-I was a substitute teacher with Racine Unified for fifteen years and I have been blessed to work at Concordia for the past eleven years.
-In that time, I have served as a substitute teacher, third-grade teacher, K4 Aide, and for the first time this year I was blessed to step into the role of Administrative Assistant.
+I was a substitute teacher with Racine Unified for fifteen years and blessed to work at Concordia for the past thirteen years.
+In that time, I have served as a substitute teacher, third-grade teacher, K4 Aide and am currently serving as the Administrative Assistant.

 Hi, my name is Danielle Kosterman.
 I have a Bachelor of Arts degree from the University of Wisconsin- Parkside.
 I majored in Sociology and minored in Criminal Justice.
 After graduation I was employed by Children’s Service Society of WI in Milwaukee as a social worker.
 I worked as an Adoption and Foster Care Specialist for four years.
 I wore many hats and found this work very rewarding.
 I am blessed to have assisted in so many children finding permanency.